-Sergio Garcia has been named the European Tour’s golfer of the year.
+Sergio Garcia named European Tour's golfer of the year

 The Spaniard ended a long wait for his first major title at the Masters in April and won three tournaments in total, more than any other player.